A wise person once said:

 • Recent history and near future of particular Greenland glaciers, e.g. Helheim Glacier

-• Model-based investigations of glacier history (some relation to glacial geology)
+• Model-based investigations of glacier history (this can be related to glacial geology)

 • Surging glaciers